solyarisoftware/Highlight.vim/README.md

 ## To do

+- add arguments autocompletion in all user commands, storing *color* and *label* arguments in dedicated autocompletion lists, for succesive usage.
+  Normalize colors to a unique syntax (e.g. 127 -> color127) ?

 - Make highlights persistent, saving on file all changes.
   So far you can load a script of *Higlighlight.vim* commands, using `:HighlightLoadScript my_highlight.script`.
   The specular function (save all  *Higlighlight.vim* commands) must be implemented

 ##  Changelog

 - v.0.9.1
-  - `s:highlight` updated. now print a better output
+  - `s:highlight` updated.
+Now print a better output
   - `:HighlightLoadScript` updated.
-Now accept file autocompletion
+Now has file argument autocompletion
   - added `[...](...)` regexp examples

 - v.0.9.0